 Sometimes, less truly is more.
 Keep a streamlined look to your small laundry room with the addition of a slim hanging rod for drying clothes.
 This built-in metallic rod looks like it's right at home in the space—while saving precious floor space sans drying rack.

 From detergents and soaps to lost socks and backup linens, laundry rooms have a way of accumulating loads of stuff.
 But rather than let the clutter cramp your style, use it to your advantage.
 Decant your jugs and tubs and store their contents in stylish jars and bottles.
 For less-used items, grab yourself some matching baskets and a drawer unit for a uniform look that hides all your dirty laundry.

 If this tiny laundry room doesn't prove that square footage (or the lack thereof) is a state of mind, we don't know what will.
 We love how this shallow closet fits an entire laundry room inside and doesn't skimp on an ounce of style.
-The shelves and cabinets provide tons of storage space, the countertops make for the perfect place to fold and sort laundry, the clothing rack keeps drying laundry off your balcony, and best of all, the wallpaper brings tons of personality to this tiny tucked-away laundry room.
+Best of all, the wallpaper brings tons of personality to this tiny tucked-away laundry room.
 It's so cute, you might not want to close those closet doors.

 Light It Up

 Laundry rooms are commonly set up in garages, basements, or small awkward spaces, and thus, lack good lighting.
 Rather than let your workspace look dark and drab, be mindful of the lighting situation when you get to redecorating.

 If you're looking for a bright solution for a fraction of the price, simply install overhead lighting and dress it up with a stylish pendant.
 You'd be surprised what some good lighting could do for a tiny space like this.